logological/logological.org/content/pages/um-foss.md

 Personal calendars are hosted through a Microsoft Exchange server via Microsoft 365.
 Unfortunately, it does not expose the standard CalDAV protocol, and most free calendar clients do not support Microsoft's proprietary protocols.
 You can consider the following workarounds:

 1. Install [DavMail](https://davmail.sourceforge.net/), a Java-based server that acts as a gateway between Microsoft's proprietary protocols and CalDAV.
-You can then use any CalDAV-capable calendar client, such as [Mozilla Thunderbird](https://www.thunderbird.net/), and have it connect to your DavMail server.
+You can then use any CalDAV-capable calendar client, such as [Thunderbird](https://www.thunderbird.net/), and have it connect to your DavMail server.
-2. Use [Mozilla Thunderbird](https://www.thunderbird.net/), which has an integrated calendar to which Microsoft Exchange support can be added via the [TbSync](https://addons.thunderbird.net/En-us/thunderbird/addon/tbsync/) and [Provider for Exchange ActiveSync](https://addons.thunderbird.net/En-us/thunderbird/addon/eas-4-tbsync/?src=ss) add-ons.
+2. Use [Thunderbird](https://www.thunderbird.net/), which has an integrated calendar to which Microsoft Exchange support can be added via the [TbSync](https://addons.thunderbird.net/En-us/thunderbird/addon/tbsync/) and [Provider for Exchange ActiveSync](https://addons.thunderbird.net/En-us/thunderbird/addon/eas-4-tbsync/?src=ss) add-ons.
 (Note that you must install _both_ add-ons.)

 In my experience, both DavMail and TbSync are a bit buggy, which is inevitable considering that they aim to reverse-engineer a complex, largely undocumented, and constantly changing protocol.
 However, their respective developers are very responsive to bug reports.
 I find DavMail to be the more reliable and versatile of the two, though it is more complicated to set up than TbSync.